Inspired by Wes Bos (as I found his resource very useful) this is a quick rundown of the things I use day to day for work / general messing around.

 My mouse is a Logitech MX Master 3 after I had some pain in my wrist, which seems to have solved the issue.

 Keyboard wise I'm using the Apple Magic Keyboard with Numeric Keypad.
 Space Gray and Wireless.
-Thought I'm getting close to pulling the trigger and building a Mechanical Keyboard.
+I tried a few mechanical keyboards but ultimately preferred the low-profile style of the Apple model.

 I also have an iPad 6th Generation which I mostly use for looking up recipes in the kitchen or watching movies on public transport.

-My daily backpack is a hand made Daysack by Big Top.
-It's fully waterproof (rain-wise), I've had it for 6 years and I imagine it'll last forever.
+My daily backpack is a handmade Daysack by Big Top.
+It's fully waterproof (rain-wise), I've had it for 8 years and I imagine it'll last forever.